-- Exhibiting behavior that (i) is unruly, disruptive, lewd, or illegal in nature; or (ii) that endangers the health or safety of others, including behavior caused by intoxication or other impairment related to substance abuse.
+- Exhibiting behavior that (i) is unruly, disruptive, lewd, or illegal in nature; or (ii) that endangers the health, safety, security, or comfort of others, including behavior caused by intoxication or other impairment related to substance abuse.

 - Knowingly and falsely (i) discrediting the reputation of another Member, or (ii) defaming, maligning, or making false accusations concerning another Member.

 - Accessing or attempting to access ticketed SCL events without a registered ticket; attempting to provide unauthorized access to an SCL event to another person; or permitting another person to falsely present the Member’s identification as his or her own.

 - Soliciting demos, business cards, gifts, or printed material of a self-promotional or political nature at an SCL event, especially to panel or special event guests.